 The RIJLF young Francophone leaders work in synergy toward the promotion of freedom, peace, education, training, entrepreneurship, social innovation, the preservation of the environment and ecosystems, and leadership in all French speaking countries.
 They contribute to transforming society positively through actions in social, entrepreneurial, cultural, and environmental areas or in any other field that aims to improve the living conditions of the population.

-The message conveyed by RIJLF, and the conviction that Christine and I perceived through Mélina and Guelmbaye, confirmed our motivation to develop this collaboration long term, in order to always “inspire, motivate, impact positively the young Francophone leaders on the international scene” (RIJLF).
-In particular, we plan to organize joint webinars to mutually enrich each other’s content, share each other’s inspiring youth stories, and promote each other’s initiatives.
-Through this new partnership, we hope wholeheartedly to awaken the consciences of young people and to engage them, every day towards a more sustainable and peaceful planet.
+The message conveyed by RIJLF, and the conviction that Christine and I perceived through Mélina and Guelmbaye, confirmed our motivation to develop this long term collaboration, to “inspire, motivate, impact positively the young Francophone leaders on the international scene” (RIJLF).
+In particular, we plan to organize joint webinars to mutually enrich each other’s efforts, share each other’s inspiring youth stories, and promote each other’s initiatives.
+Through this new partnership, we hope wholeheartedly to awaken the consciousness of young people and to engage them, every day towards a more sustainable and peaceful planet.